Application for trail-o punching and timed control operation

 • After starting the timer, you see buttons for all tasks in the selected (part of the) course.

 • To initiate punching an answer, first click the button with the corresponding task number.
-Then, all possible answer buttons appear and you can select one by clicking on it.
+Then, all possible answer buttons appear, and you can select one by clicking on it.

 • After completing all tasks, you stop the timer by clicking on the stop (black square) button.
 WARNING!
-Stopping the timer must be approved by clicking a special button within 5 sec.
+Stopping the timer must be approved by clicking a special button within 5 seconds.

 • There are other methods for preventing unintentional screen touches.
 You can activate them in the Preferences menu (see Setting Preferences chapter).